 Sometimes an orange goes bad while it’s on the countertop.
 It turns moldy and smells really bad.
 Some gardeners don’t like the idea of introducing penicillium mold into the compost pile, since the mold could theoretically kill off many of the beneficial microbes in the pile.
-But this too is an unnecessary worry.
+However, this is also an unnecessary worry.

-So, it’s true that citrus compounds are used in bug killers, and that they can harbor mold spores, and that the skins are relatively slow to break down.
-But none of these characteristics are problematic for composting.
+So, it’s true that citrus compounds are used in bug killers, they can harbor mold spores, and the skins are relatively slow to break down.
+However, none of these characteristics are problematic for composting.
 In fact, including citrus fruit scraps in the compost can be beneficial.

 Citrus peels hold beneficial quantities of nitrogen, phosphorus, potassium, calcium, magnesium, sulfur, and other plant nutrients.
 When the fruit waste is added to the compost pile, its nitrogen content is the fuel for decomposers that work to break it down.
 Although it visibly changes form, much of the added nutrient value remains in the finished compost.

 Composting citrus is also good for the environment.
 Any time we can recycle organic waste into a rich soil amendment for the garden instead of sending it to the landfill, it’s a win.

 While it’s entirely acceptable, and should be encouraged, to compost household citrus waste, too much is too much.
 Balance is the key to making high-quality compost.
 If you make a gallon of fresh-squeezed lemonade five or six times each week, you may be generating an excessive amount of citrus waste for your composting system to efficiently break down.